 Then Gibson decided that Cakewalk wasn’t making them enough money and in late 2017 laid off all but two or three people and shut down development.
 This sent ripples throughout the music community and several competitors pounced on the opportunity with very competitive crossgrade offers.
-After I settled on Samplitude Pro X, but, while it is installed, I’ve literally only opened it once, to make sure it opened.
+I settled on Samplitude Pro X as a replacement, but, while it is installed, I’ve literally only opened it once, to make sure it opened.
 It was really more of an insurance policy than something I really wanted to use.

 Today’s Big News